 “By providing an endowment for our students to travel and study abroad, it will provide opportunities for generations of UCA students to travel the world, learn other cultures and languages, interact with others and really change UCA and Arkansas.
-What these students will learn and experience, and then bring back to UCA and our state will pay enormous dividends for our state and institution down the road,” said President Tom Courtway.
-“We all express our most sincere thanks and appreciation to Bunny and Carol for their unwavering commitment to our students and the mission of this university.”
+What these students will learn and experience, and then bring back to UCA and our state, will pay enormous dividends for our state and institution down the road,” said former UCA President Tom Courtway.
+“We all express our most sincere thanks and appreciation to Bunny and Carol for their unwavering commitment to our students and the mission of this University.”

 This marks the second endowment from the Adcocks for study abroad opportunities.
-The first was allocated for students majoring in a foreign language who also planned to become an educator.
+The first was allocated for students majoring in a foreign language who also planned to become educators.

 “I was going to all the schools where they were student teaching, and I saw what a difference it made to go into a classroom where the teacher had never been abroad,” she said.
 “I thought it would be better to go abroad and actually know the culture.”

-That endowment has supported more than 80 students with a total of almost $45,000 since 2000.
+That endowment has supported more than 80 students with a total of nearly $45,000 since 2000.
 The couple said this recent endowment is much broader.
 It will allow full-time students of all majors and career paths to apply for the study abroad funds, with preference given to students majoring in a foreign language.
-The scholarships will fund up to 75 percent of program costs that includes travel, food, lodging and tuition and fees.
+The scholarships will fund up to 75 percent of program costs including travel, food, lodging and tuition and fees.

 Kale Gober, vice president for University Advancement, said, “UCA’s success is credited to supporters like Bunny and Carol who give their support for the sole purpose to impact the lives of our students, and I have no doubt their generosity will make an immeasurable difference for countless students.”